 Labor forecasts are considered employee expense models and are often used by plant managers and budget analysts to estimate detailed labor expenses for the remaining periods of the year.
-Some of the key functionality in this type of planning template is that it displays year-to-date salary expenses by employee and provides input for the remaining months of the year.
+Key functionality in this type of planning template displays year-to-date salary expenses by employee and provides input for the remaining months of the year.
 Expected new employees can be added at the bottom of the form.
-The top portion contains charts that give an easy visual analysis of the resulting labor expense forecast.
-You find an example of this type of planning template below.
+The top portion contains charts that give an simple visual analysis of the resulting labor expense forecast.
+You will find an example of this type of planning template below.

 Purpose of Labor Forecasts

 Manufacturing companies use Labor Forecasts to get a detailed estimate of expected employee expenses per plant for the year.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a company can improve its workforce planning and profit estimates as well as reduce the chances that managers lack insight into labor expenses and related plant results.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a company can improve its workforce planning and profit estimates, as well as, reduce the chances that managers lack insight into labor expenses and related outcomes with the plant.

 Labor Forecast Example